albeva/abc-swift/Context.md

 ## Design Decisions

+- **Lexer Implementation:** The Lexer has been implemented as a `struct` that conforms to the `Sequence` protocol, making it a stateless, value-type iterator.
+This provides an idiomatic and efficient way to generate a token stream.
-- **Lexer State:** The Lexer will be kept stateless.
+- **Lexer State:** The Lexer is stateless regarding grammar.
 It is responsible only for converting character sequences into tokens.
-It will emit an `eos` (end-of-statement) token for every newline encountered.
+It emits an `eos` (end-of-statement) token for every newline encountered.
 The Parser will be responsible for handling any extraneous `eos` tokens (e.g., from empty lines), thus maintaining a clear separation of concerns.
+- **Testing:** The project is structured with a dedicated `Lbc` framework and a `Tests` target.
+The Lexer is fully tested and verified against the initial target source code.